JoahanC/WISEPY/README.md

 # mpc_wisecat_comparer

-Code compares data from MPC and the WISE catalog for a given object.
+Code base for extracting MPC and WISE data for a given object to search for additional useful epochs in WISE data.